vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 It's important to note that these measurements provide a preliminary understanding of the potential performance gains.
 Further testing and profiling with a larger and more diverse dataset will be required to obtain more accurate and comprehensive performance insights.

+### Troubleshooting

+* Possible failure modes:
+    * If the Control Service Pod restarts while the Cron Jobs are being synchronized, another Pod of the Control Service will take over and become active to continue the synchronization process.
+    * If the database stops working, the deployment configurations for data jobs won't be accessible through the public APIs.
+Additionally, the synchronization of Cron Jobs will be put on hold until the database is functioning again, and then it will be resumed.
+    * If the Kubernetes API server stops working while the Cron Jobs are being synchronized, the active Control Service Pod will delay the synchronization process until the API server is back online, and then it will resume the synchronization.

 ## Alternatives